AfonsoFeliciano/PBI-Quantidade-de-Meses-Selecionados-Ate-a-Data-Atual/README.md

-# Desafio Power BI - Quantidade de Meses Selecionados até a Data Atual
+# Contabilizar a quantidade de meses selecionados até a data atual em um filtro no power bi

 ## Introdução ao desafio